Religion in Australia: Christianity

 After the arrival of the first Christian settlers on the First Fleet of British ships in 1788, Christianity quickly became the major religion in Australia.
 Consequently, the Christian festivals of Christmas and Easter are public holidays, the skylines of Australian cities and towns are marked by church and cathedral spires.
 Christian churches played a significant role in the development of early education, health and welfare services in Australia.

 The churches with the largest number of members are the Catholic Church, the Anglican Church of Australia and the Uniting Church in Australia.
 The National Council of Churches in Australia has been the main Christian ecumenical body.

+The Christian churches played an integral role in the development and provision of welfare services in Australia.
+The first chaplain, Richard Johnson, a Church of England cleric, was charged by Governor Arthur Phillip with improving "public morality" in the colony, and he was also heavily involved in health and education.

 For much of Australian history, the Church of England in Australia, now known as the Anglican Church of Australia, was the largest religious affiliation.
 However its relative position has declined, with the Catholic Church, benefiting from post-war Australia multicultural immigration, among other factors, to become the largest single religious group.
 The Greek Orthodox Archdiocese of Australia and other congregations associated with non-British cultures have also expanded.

 Today, the Catholic education system is the second biggest sector after government schools, with more than 750,000 students in 2018 (and around 21 per cent of all secondary school enrolments).
 The Anglican Church educates around 105,000 students and the Uniting Church has around 48 schools.
 Smaller denominations, including the Lutheran Church also have a number of schools in Australia.
 The Greek Orthodox Archdiocese of Australia also has 8 schools across the country.
 There are two Catholic universities in Australia: the Australian Catholic University which opened in 1991 following the amalgamation of four Catholic tertiary institutions in eastern Australia, and the University of Notre Dame Australia based in Perth.

 Catholic Social Services Australia's 63 member organisations help more than a million Australians every year.
 Anglican organisations work in health, missionary work, social welfare and communications; and the Uniting Church does extensive community work, in aged care, hospitals, nursing, family support services, youth services and with the homeless, and especially throughout inland Australia.
 Christian charities such as the Saint Vincent de Paul Society, the Salvation Army, Anglicare, and Youth Off the Streets receive considerable national support.
 Religious orders founded many of Australia's hospitals, such as St Vincent's Hospital, Sydney, which was opened as a free hospital in 1857 by the Sisters of Charity and is now Australia's largest not-for-profit health provider and has trained prominent Australian surgeons such as Victor Chang.